-Time for an old but gold SEO trend for 2019
+Time for an old but gold SEO trend.

-With all those SEO predictions for 2019 doing their work, you will have one more major payer that decides how your site ranks in the search results for 2019.
+With all those SEO predictions doing their work, you will have one more major payer that decides how your site ranks in the search results.

 Yes, it is content!

-Quality content is still the king and probably the most important SEO factor to optimize for in 2019 (read the pro tip below).
+Quality content is still the king and probably the most important SEO factor to optimize for (read the pro tip below).

 As mentioned in the search quality rater guidelines above, you need to have content that is helpful to your readers.

 - Your article should pass the “purpose of being there” on a page.
-Which essentially means, every piece of content you publish should have a purpose (like selling a product, giving some information, expressing oneself etc).
+This essentially means every piece of content you publish should have a purpose (like selling a product, giving some information, expressing oneself, etc).

-- You need to have that E-A-T (expertise, authority and trust factor) on the subject you’re writing.
+- You need to have that E-A-T (expertise, authority, and trust factor) on the subject you’re writing about.
 If you lack, you can hire writers who are established in their field to do the job for you.

-- Google asks for having a solid amount of MC (main content) that follows a responsible and suggestive title (not click bait type).
+- Google asks for a solid amount of MC (main content) that follows a responsible and suggestive title (not clickbait type).

 1) Create unique, evergreen & authoritative Content

-…while evergreen, in depth and authoritative content continue to garner more and more incoming links than they ever were.
+…while evergreen, in-depth, and authoritative content continues to garner more and more incoming links than they ever were.

-It shows you have to up your game and produce high-quality articles, tap into unique researches, case studies and other content formats that can help you build your authority.
+It shows you have to up your game and produce high-quality articles, tap into unique research, case studies, and other content formats that can help you build your authority.